kanhaiyanigam05/media/README.md

-# 📁 Image Uploader for Laravel
+# 📁 Media Uploader for Laravel

 **Image Uploader** is a flexible Laravel package designed to simplify image uploading and management within your project.
 It supports both single and multiple image uploads and includes a built-in **media gallery Blade component** that allows users to browse and select previously uploaded media assets.